 Most of these festivals consist of just this sequence of rituals- and are almost exactly the same no matter where you go.

 A few neighborhoods in the Tsukuba area HAVE, however, come up with some interesting twists for their local GION MATSURIs.

-For example,there is the NINNIKU MATSURI (Garlic Festival) which was held last weekend and promotes the sale of garlic talismans to keep sickeness and bad luck away.
+For example,there is the NINNIKU MATSURI (Garlic Festival) which was held this past Thursday and promotes the sale of garlic talismans to keep sickeness and bad luck away.